 Strengths and weaknesses In developing a Vision it is important to keep an eye on the wider picture so that important strategic considerations are not overlooked.
-As well as ensuring that local people have their say, the Town Council and the consultant team have been talking to other stakeholders including; representatives from different departments of Corrwall Council, landowners, the ferry operators, and the Rame Peninsula Neighbourhood Plan team.
+As well as ensuring that local people have their say, the Town Council and the consultant team have been talking to other stakeholders including, representatives from different departments of Cornwall Council, landowners, the ferry operators, and the Rame Peninsula Neighbourhood Plan team.

-It is important that the Vision and in turn the Neighbourhood Plan are prepared in the context of established planning, transport and regeneration policies and proposals.
+It is important that the Vision and in turn the Neighbourhood Plan are prepared in the context of established planning, transport and are prepared in the context of establ regeneration policies and proposals.

-This panel identifies some of the strengths and weaknesses that have been borne in mind in preparing the Vision - they are specific to Torpoint and are some of the issues that make the town unique, setting it apart from other places.
+This panel identifies some of the strengths and weaknesses that have been borne in mind in preparing the Vision - they are speci to Torpoint and are some of the issues that make the town unique setting it apart from other places.